 We also provide legal advice to other third-party mediators and review mediation agreements.

-Minimizing stress and the emotional toll that family court brings is one benefits of mediating family law issues.
+Mediating family law issues helps minimize the stress and the emotional toll that family court brings.
 Most individuals facing legal issues involving their family want a speedy resolution.
 However, the court process tends to drag out when parties cannot come to certain agreements.
 An amicable divorce can generally be finished in six months in California, but disagreements and failure to disclose financial and other information needed to proceed can greatly extend the process.
 Additionally, family law litigation is expensive.
 The more time you spend in court, the more it will cost you if you have an attorney.

 Family law mediators can help resolve disagreements involving:

 - Legal separation

 - Spousal support

 - Marital settlement agreements